Run of Network vs. Run of Site: Understanding the Key Differences for Ad Campaigns

 Definition and Explanation

-Run of Network (RON) advertising means your ads are displayed across multiple websites that belong to the same advertising network.
-You don’t get to pick specific sites—your ads appear wherever there is available inventory within the network.
-The main goal is to maximize reach and impressions across a broad audience.
+Run of Network (RON) advertising is when your ads are posted on many websites of the same advertising network.
+You don’t get to choose particular sites—your ads get shown wherever the ad space is free within the network.
+The primary aim is to reach and generate impressions to as many people as possible, broadly.

 Advantages and Disadvantages of RON